alpha37283/KaamSey_fe/README.md

 # Prevent user form entering empty login sign up info

 # The issue is that i am storing seller info on signup or login => not an issue

+# ACTIVE PAUSED TAB

+- create a page ManageServices
+- on it display the navigation
+- fetch active and paused services separately
+- store them in asyn storage
+- display them from async stroge